How to Install Brave Browser on Linux Mint 22 and 21

-Brave strips out ads and trackers before you start piling on extensions, which makes it a sensible fit when you want a Chromium-based browser with a quieter privacy stance.
-You can install Brave Browser on Linux Mint with Brave’s official APT repository or the Flathub Flatpak, and the native APT route keeps stable, beta, and nightly available as separate packages.
+Brave blocks ads and trackers before you start piling on extensions, which makes it a practical Chromium-based browser when you want stronger privacy without giving up familiar site compatibility.
+You can install Brave Browser on Linux Mint through Brave’s official APT repository or the Flathub Flatpak, and the APT path keeps stable, beta, and nightly available as separate packages.

 Install Brave Browser on Linux Mint